matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - Ensure string filtering is done on the backend (atm, I am just filtering on the frontend)

 ## 5. Features To Eventually Add
+- Investigate data backup options
 - Investigate other, more robust options for auth
+- Have an environment toggle that enables a demo mode with no auth
-- Ability to update/display a project timeline and current status (bill timeline)
+- Ability to update/display a project timeline and current status
+- Track entity status and display that over time
 - Setup "Contact your Rep about this Project" workflow
 - Make entity metadata more flexible.
 Allowing adding arbitrary contact fields or other data.
 - Create add entity page?